IsmatMaksura-nb/BuildWise-AI-/README.md

 Suggested screenshots:

 * Main BuildWise-AI interface
-* Document & Blueprint Analyzer
+* Document Analyzer
-* Visual Building Inspector
+* Visual Inspector
 * Cost Estimator
-* Construction Market Search
+* Market Search

 > The complete application and feature demonstrations are also presented in the project's demonstration video.